Mandatory Detention: When U.S. Immigration and Customs May Hold a Noncitizen Without Bond

 • terrorist activity

-An actual conviction is not required in all cases.
-If you admitted committing certain crimes, or there's enough evidence to suggest to the immigration authorities that you committed certain crimes, you can be subject to mandatory detention.
+Notice that an actual conviction is not required in many of the above cases.
+If you admit to having committed certain types of crimes, or if there's enough evidence to suggest to U.S. immigration authorities that you did so, you can be subject to mandatory detention while your removal case is being processed.

-For people who are deportable based on criminal convictions, the grounds of mandatory detention include commission of:
+For people who are deportable based on criminal convictions (again, who were legally admitted to the United States and might even have a green card), the grounds of mandatory detention include commission of:

 • a crime involving moral turpitude where you were sentenced to more than one year in prison